 Before you begin reading about coarctation of the aorta, please read the explanation of how the normal heart works for a basic understanding of its structure and function.

-View Large Coarctation of the Aorta Repair Illustrationventricle of the heart as one large vessel and branches out into the smaller vessels in the body.
-From the heart, the aorta arches up and then curves around.
-Arteries that deliver blood to the head, arms and other parts of the upper body branch off at the top of the arch.
-Arteries that deliver blood to the abdomen, legs and other parts of the lower body branch off from the descending aorta.
+View Large Coarctation of the Aorta Repair IllustrationThe aorta is the main artery that carries oxygenated blood out of the heart to the body.
+It starts at the left ventricle of the heart as one large vessel and branches out into the smaller blood vessels of the body.
+Arteries that deliver blood to the head, arms and other parts of the upper body branch off from the upper, ascending aortic arch.
+Arteries that deliver blood to the abdomen, legs and other parts of the lower body branch off from the lower, descending aorta.

-With coarctation of the aorta in children, the aorta is too narrow at the portion just after the upper-body arteries branch off - this obstructs blood flow.
+With coarctation of the aorta in children, the portion of the aorta just after the upper-body arteries branch off is too narrow; this results in reduced blood flow to the lower body.
 Because of this narrowing, the left ventricle of the heart must pump much harder than normal to move blood through the aorta to the lower body.
 This can lead to damage to the heart, or heart failure, and high blood pressure in the heart and brain as well as damage to organs in the lower body that don't get enough blood.

 Sometimes children with coarctation of the aorta can also have a ventricular septal defect, a hole between the lower chambers of the heart, or a bicuspid aortic valve, which means the valve has two flaps instead of three.